vibbits/material-liascript/README.md

 !?[DMPonline introduction](https://player.vimeo.com/video/251506151)

 About RDM Support
-RDM Support provides all kinds of research data management assistance to researchers of Utrecht University in all stages of their research.
+RDM Support provides all kinds of research data management assistance to researchers of VIB in all stages of their research.
 This can range from one-off individual advice to large-scale infrastructure coordination